-You might be tempted to purchase square wedding invitations because they’re unique or pocket wedding invitations because they’re pretty but just be aware that both will cost extra to mail.
+You might be tempted to purchase square wedding invitations because they’re unique, or pocket wedding invitations because they’re pretty.
+Be aware that both will cost extra to mail.

-Use an online RSVP service.
+Use an Online Wedding RSVP Service

 Buy stamps before they increase in price.
 To find out when the next postage increase will be, visit Forever Stamp Value.
 You can even sign up to get notified by email when the next price increase will occur.

-Spread out the cost
+Spread Out the Cost

 If you’re sending 200 wedding invitations you will be spending $126 on postage at a rate of 63¢ per stamp.
 The good news is you can buy however many stamps you want, whenever you want.
 Consider purchasing your stamps in smaller batches spread out over a period of time.